MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ```

 ### -DisableScanningMappedNetworkDrivesForFullScan
 Indicates whether to scan mapped network drives.
-If you specify a value of $False or do not specify a value, Windows Defender scans mapped network drives.
-If you specify a value of $True, Windows Defender does not scan mapped network drives.
+If you specify a value of $False or don’t specify a value, Windows Defender scans mapped network drives.
+If you specify a value of $True, Windows Defender doesn’t scan mapped network drives.

 ```yaml
 Type: Boolean